Pull to refresh

 Overview

-For billions of years bacteria have fought viruses.
-Until 2018, scientists could name only a handful of the tools they use—mostly restriction enzymes and CRISPR.
+For billions of years bacteria have fought viruses, but until 2018, scientists could name only a handful of the tools they use—mostly restriction enzymes and CRISPR.
 The catalog has since grown to more than 150 defense systems, and on April 23 Nature added another: Clover, a bacterial system that starves invading viruses of DNA building blocks without poisoning the bacterium itself.

-The new paper solves the control problem that makes this kind of defense workable.
-An enzyme called CloA destroys deoxyguanosine triphosphate—a raw material viruses need to copy their genomes—but only when it detects a viral signal.
-A partner enzyme, CloB, produces a small molecule that switches CloA off once the threat passes.
-Every bacterial defense system described in the past decade has become a candidate gene-editing tool or antibiotic lead; CRISPR began the same way.
+The paper solves the control problem in bacterial defenses: CloA destroys deoxyguanosine triphosphate (a material viruses need for genome copying), but only when a viral signal is detected.
+A partner enzyme, CloB, produces a molecule that switches CloA off once the threat passes.
+Every defense system described in the past decade has become a gene-editing tool or antibiotic candidate; CRISPR began the same way.

 Why it matters